Small Closet Ideas: Maximise Your Closet Space

 If you’re the owner of a small closet, you likely know the struggle that comes with not having enough space for your clothes and accessories.
-Even a small amount of clutter and disorganization can make a small closet look completely messy.
+Even a small amount of clutter and disorganisation can make a small closet look completely messy.
 Don’t let your closet become a source of stress.
-Instead, follow our helpful tips on how to organize a small closet!
+Instead, follow our helpful tips on how to organise a small closet!

-The first step to maximizing space in your closet is minimizing the number of things that you store inside it.
-Go through everything in your closet and think about whether or not you enjoy using the item as well as how often you use it.
-This is a great opportunity to rediscover old clothes that have been pushed to the back of your closet and to evaluate if you really want certain things taking up valuable space.
+The first step to maximising space in your closet is minimising the amount of things that you store inside it.
+Go through everything in your closet and think about whether or not you enjoy using the item, as well as how often you use it.
+This is a great opportunity to rediscover old clothes that have been pushed to the back of your closet and to evaluate if you really want certain things to take up valuable space in your tiny closet.

 If you live somewhere with seasons, separate the clothing that you won’t be needing for the next few months.
-These are best stored away, whether under your bed or in your basement or attic.
+These are best stored away, whether under your bed or in your basement.
 Switching the clothes in your closet twice a year is much easier than having to deal with an overly filled closet every day.

 Small closet storage ideas

 After you’ve determined what you want to actually have in your closet, you’ll need to figure out the best way to store the items in there.
-Most closets will already have a clothes rack, but that may not be nearly enough to accommodate all of the clothes you want to store in there.
-Have a look and check out which parts of your closet aren’t currently being used.
-Usually, there’s still plenty of empty wall space, some room on the very top and of course on the floor.
-If your small closet has a door, you might be able to take advantage of that space as well and install an over-the-door shoe rack or some hooks for hanging accessories.
+Most closets will already come with a clothes rack, but chances are that won’t be nearly enough to accommodate all of the clothes you want to keep in your closet.
+Have a look and check out which parts of your closet aren’t being currently used.
+Usually, there’s still plenty of empty wall space as well as some room on the very top and of course on the floor.
+If your small closet has a door, you might be able to take advantage of that space as well, and install an over-the-door shoe rack or some hooks to hang accessories.

 Consider which articles of clothing you prefer to have hung and which ones folded.
-Organize your closet according to how you’re likely to use it and try to make sure everything is easily visible.
-After all, a sweater that you can’t see is one you’re not very likely to wear.
+Organise your closet according to how you’re likely to use it, and try to make sure everything is easily visible.
+After all, a jumper that you can’t see is one you’re not very likely to wear.
 Use storage boxes only for larger items like duvets and pillows.

 To get the most out of hanging your clothes, you have to think vertically.
-If you’re trying to figure out how to organize a small closet with lots of clothes, look for space saving hangers that can link up with one another, creating a cascade of your favorite shirts.
-You can also make these yourself by either using a chain or tabs of soda cans to connect multiple hangers.
-Another way of thinking vertically when it comes to organizing a small closet is to see if you have space to add another clothes rack above or below the one already included.
+If you’re trying to figure out how to organise a small closet with lots of clothes, look for space saving hangers that can link up with one another, creating a cascade of your favourite shirts.
+You can also make these yourself by either using a chain or tabs from soft drink cans to connect multiple hangers.
+Another way of thinking vertically when it comes to how to organise a small closet is to see if you have space to add another clothes rack above or below the one already included.

 Regardless of the amount of clothes you need to hang, it’s a good idea to try to use hangers that are as similar as possible.
 This will make your closet look much tidier.

 Clothes hangers aren’t the only way to hang things in your closet, however.
-Take advantage of that unused wall space and install some hooks and pegs, too.
-These are great for accessories like scarves, hats, belts, and jewelry.
+Take advantage of that unused wall space and install some hooks and pegs, too, which are great for accessories like scarves, hats, belts, and jewellery.

 If your closet includes drawers, resist the temptation of stacking your folded shirts and just closing the drawer shut.
 One small closet hack is to roll your shirts instead of folding them, placing them in the drawer so that each can be easily seen.